 We want to make sure that students and others are aware that UGA is home to a nationally acclaimed literary magazine in The Georgia Review, to the award-winning UGA Press, and to Special Collections Libraries that preserve the state’s cultural heritage.

 So circle Nov.
-3-11 on your calendars – and watch for more details about a series of events that we hope you will attend and share with others!
+7-15 on your calendars – and watch for more details about the 2013 Spotlight on the Arts festival!